django/code-of-conduct/updates.md

 [CHANGELOG.md](CHANGELOG.md) file to reflect the change, including a brief description of the change and the date it was made.

-Changes to the Code of Conduct itself will be set to the DSF Board for final approval before being merged.
+Changes to the Code of Conduct itself will be sent to the DSF Board for final approval before being merged.
 Changes to related documentation may be merged directly by the Working Group.